Athletic Director and Professor Lesley Irvine, department chair

 Intercollegiate athletics represent an important educational component within the wide range of learning experiences provided by the College.
 Students may sign up for physical education credit for participation on the following intercollegiate teams.
 For women: basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, volleyball and water polo.
 For men: baseball, basketball, cross country, football, golf, soccer, swimming and diving, tennis, track and field and water polo.

 Intramural Sports offer a comprehensive sports program where teams compete against their peers from Pomona College, Pitzer College, Claremont Graduate University and Keck Graduate Institute.
 Sports are offered for both individuals and teams.
-The offerings change on a semester basis but typically include many of the following: badminton, basketball, beach soccer, beach volleyball, dodgeball, flag football, indoor soccer, indoor volleyball, inner tube water polo, outdoor soccer, ping-pong, pool volleyball, racquetball, softball, squash, tennis and ultimate frisbee.
+The offerings change on a semester basis but typically include many of the following: badminton, basketball, beach volleyball, dodgeball, flag football, indoor soccer, indoor volleyball, inner tube water polo, outdoor soccer, ping-pong, racquetball, softball, squash, Spikeball, tennis and ultimate frisbee.

 Club Sports are organized and operated by students of the Claremont Colleges.
 Clubs range from informal/recreationally based to competing inter-scholastically on a national level.
-The following teams are currently on campus: badminton, barbell, basketball (women’s), cycling, equestrian, fencing, field hockey, ice/roller hockey, lacrosse (men’s), roller derby (women’s), rugby (men’s and women’s), soccer (men’s and women’s), squash, surfing, swimming, tennis, ultimate frisbee (men’s and women’s) and volleyball (men’s and women’s).
+The following teams are currently on campus: archery, badminton, barbell, basketball (men’s and women’s), beach volleyball, climbing, cycling, equestrian, fencing, field hockey, ice/roller hockey, lacrosse (men’s), racquetball, roller derby (women’s), rugby (men’s and women’s), skiing/snowboarding, soccer (men’s and women’s), squash, surfing, tennis, ultimate frisbee (men’s and women’s) and volleyball (men’s and women’s).